Last fact-checked: 7 May 2019

 Sonora is the second largest state in Mexico, and because of its size provides many different possibilities for an enjoyable visit.
 Relish a peaceful holiday as you travel through beautiful landscapes and watch the sun setting over the Sea of Cortes or the Sierra Mountains, or experience the adrenaline and excitement of extreme sports in places that seem made for it.

 Sonora is picturesque and its people welcoming.
 Appreciate their hospitality and enjoy their cuisine and fiestas.
-There are plenty of lovely towns to spend some time relaxing in while you have dental treatment, and you are sure to want to discover more of Sonora’s charms in the future.
+You will discover plenty of lovely towns where you can spend some time relaxing while prior to or after your dental treatment.

 The state of Sonora is in the northwest of Mexico, bordering the Arizona and New Mexico in the United States to the north, Chihuahua to the east, Sinaloa to the south and Baja California to the west.

 A fascinating landscape of desert, colonial architecture and old mining towns makes Sonora an interesting tourist destination.
-Good weather all year round brings snowbirds from the north looking for somewhere warm to spend the winter and if you are an RVer you will find plenty of like-minded people around and about, especially if you travel here in the winter.
+Good weather all year round brings many from the north looking for somewhere warm to spend the winter, and if you are an RVer you will find plenty of like-minded people around, especially if you travel here in the winter.

-Unfortunately, many Americans and Canadians have some preconceived ideas that dental care across the border in Mexico is not of a good standard.
+Unfortunately, many Americans and Canadians have preconceived ideas that dental care across the border in Mexico is not of a good standard.
 This may be myth or reality from times gone by, but generally dentists in Mexico who specifically treat international patients tend to make sure that their qualifications are recognizable.
-So, you will find dentists in Sonora who are members of the American Dental Association, and other professional bodies, such as the American Prosthodontics Society.
+Thus, you will find dentists in Sonora who are members of the American Dental Association and other professional bodies, such as the American Prosthodontics Society.